Madrid Nuevo Norte: Timeline

 The project was first conceived in 1993 by state-owned rail transport enterprise Renfe and the Ministry of Development, at the time primarily as an extension to Chamartín railway station with subsequent rearrangement of the adjacent neighbourhoods.
 However, the project soon faced its first serious obstacles, as landowners fought their expropriation in court, a legal process that would ultimately take 15 years to be definitively concluded.

 The programme's realization was further impeded when in 2004, tragedy struck in the form of the Madrid train bombings.
 Coincidentally, the attack took place on the exact same day the initial phase of the then-Operación Chamartín was to be approved, with an event of this magnitude being cited as the only eventuality that could have delayed this approval.
 The political fallout of the attack upended the former government's majority, with the new government under José Luis Rodríguez Zapatero proceeding to renegotiate key aspects of the plans.
-These talks once more lasted for several years, and when the Zapatero-led government and DUCH arrived at a partial compromise in December 2008, the recession following the financial crisis of 2007–2008 had already begun to unleash its effects on the Spanish banking and real estate sectors.
+These talks once more lasted for several years, and when the Zapatero-led government and DUCH arrived at a partial compromise in December 2008, the Great Recession following the 2008 financial crisis had already affected the Spanish banking and real estate sectors.
 Another attempt at starting the project, initiated by the municipal government of mayor Alberto Ruiz-Gallardón, was shot down by the High Court of Madrid in 2013.

 After Manuela Carmena had won the municipal election in 2015, the project was rethought.
 Tensions arose between the new mayor and a number of commercial partners like the bank BBVA, as the former insisted on adding more residential apartments and green spaces to the plans and would have rather kept the involvement of private contributors to a minimum, for a time promoting an alternative proposal which would have been significantly less ambitious, but also cheaper and faster to realize.
 However, as this iteration of the plan was rejected by both participating enterprises and legislative bodies, the involved parties ultimately came to a compromise that, while incorporating many of the proposed changes, remained largely faithful to the project's previously intended physical scope, with its name being changed to Madrid Nuevo Norte.
 A notable exception to this was the northward extension of the Paseo de la Castellana, which was scrapped from the plans.

 On 29 July 2019, the new project was approved, receiving unanimous support from all parties represented in the Madrilenian townhall.
 With another round of mostly minor revisions to be implemented, the regional government under Isabel Díaz Ayuso on their part approved it on 20 March 2020, with construction works set to begin in early 2021 as of July.

 In July 2020, the project was registered with both LEED and BREEAM, two notable certification programmes related to sustainability in urban planning.
 If successful, Madrid Nuevo Norte would become the first Spanish project to obtain either certification.